raver1975/Wub/readme.md

 Wub
 ==============
-Break a song into beats and bars using Echo Nest, then mix and match the pieces.
+Break a song into beats and bars using Echo Nest, mix and match the pieces, and save as wavs.

 Get an Echo Nest API key

 URL: https://developer.echonest.com/account/register

-Wub it hard!
+Wub it in!

 java -jar Wub.jar *EchnoNestAPIkey*

+Or set environment variable ECHO_NEST_API_KEY=*EchnoNestAPIkey*

+Pressing F5 or F6 will autosave resulting file as a .wav file, and a .wub file.
+The wub file saves the Echno Nest analysis with the audio.

-Sequencer Window
+Play Window
 ----

 Action			|Result